 - 1. An Admissions Officer prepares exam reports (a document used by teachers to report the students' grades) for teachers. - 2.
 "F" in the I-20 column means student holds an F1 visa. - 3.
 "New level" column is for teachers to make recommendations after finals for students to pass to the next level. - 4.
-Teachers administer a four part test: written, oral, reading and listening.

-- 5. Teachers turn in blank mid-term to Instructional/Education Coordinator with answer key. - 6.
+Teachers administer a five part test: Listening, grammar, reading, writing, and speaking. - 5.
+Teachers turn in blank exam along with an answer key to the Instructional/Education Coordinator. - 6.
 Teachers turn in exam reports and ALL tests to Admissions Officer who places the tests into student files.